ToasterUwU/overwatch-bot/assets/ACCOUNT_LINKER/link_account.md

 You can do this by opening Overwatch, going to your Settings, finding the "Social" Tab, and then setting the "Career Profile Visibility" setting to "Public".
 I attached an example Screenshot.

+**NOTE:** It can take up to an hour for the Overwatch Servers to know you set your profile to public.
+I can't do anything about this.

 ## Telling the Bot who you are

 1. Select the Platform you play on from the first Dropdown